 sudo certbot --nginx --agree-tos --redirect --email you@example.com -d plex.example.com

-Verify Automatic Certificate Renewal
+Verify Automatic SSL Certificate Renewal

 sudo systemctl status certbot.timer